Eilif-Aune/eurojackpot-cv/README.md

-# eurojackpot-cv
-Computer vision pipeline for Eurojackpot ball detection — ML learning project
 # Eurojackpot Draw Order Recovery and Statistical Analysis

-A computer vision pipeline that recovers the original draw order from Eurojackpot lottery videos, combined with a rigorous statistical investigation of whether the resulting dataset contains any predictable structure.
+I built a computer vision pipeline that recovers the order in which Eurojackpot lottery balls were drawn from the official YouTube draw videos, then ran every reasonable statistical test on the resulting dataset to see if anything in the draw process is predictable.

+Spoiler: nothing is.
+But the journey of confirming that turned out to be more interesting than I expected.

 ## TL;DR

-- **Data engineering**: Built a YOLOv8-based pipeline that processes 14 years of Eurojackpot draw videos (2012–2026) and recovers the order in which balls were drawn — information that is not preserved in any public dataset.
-- **Resulting dataset**: 922 draws with reconstructed draw order.
-Verified at 5/5 accuracy on independent test cases.
-79% of draws have at least 4 of 5 numbers directly detected.
-- **Statistical analysis**: Ten independent tests for predictable patterns.
-All ten returned no significant signal.

-This project did not find a way to predict Eurojackpot.
-With 14 years of data, ten independent analytical methods, and a unique draw-order dataset that no one else has, no predictable pattern was detected.
+I trained two YOLOv8 models to detect lottery balls and read the digits printed on them, wrote a video pipeline that figures out the order balls arrive in the tube, and ran it on 14 years of Eurojackpot draws (2012 to 2026).
+The result is a dataset of 922 draws with their original draw order, which nobody else has.

+Then I tested 13 separate hypotheses about whether the draws are predictable.
+None of them are.

+One of the tests came back with p < 0.0001, which initially looked like a real discovery.
+It wasn't.
+It was a bug in my own pipeline.
+Figuring out why is the most interesting thing in this project.

 ## Background

-Eurojackpot results are published as sorted numbers (e.g. `2, 17, 21, 25, 30`).
-The original draw order is lost in this representation.
-Several hypotheses about lottery predictability — conditional dependencies between consecutive draws, position-specific bias, sequence patterns — can only be tested with draw order information.

-This project recovers that lost information from publicly available draw videos using computer vision, then tests every plausible hypothesis about predictability on the resulting dataset.
+Eurojackpot publishes results as sorted numbers, so you see "2, 17, 21, 25, 30" but you have no idea which one came out first, which came out second, and so on.
+The order is lost when the numbers are written down.

+If you want to test certain hypotheses about lottery predictability, like whether consecutive draws influence each other or whether some positions favor certain numbers, you need that draw order.
+You cannot get it from any public dataset because nobody saves it.

+But the draws are filmed and posted on YouTube, so the order is sitting there in the videos, just not in machine-readable form.

+This project pulls the order out of the videos, builds a dataset from it, and uses that dataset to test every reasonable hypothesis I could think of.

 ## Pipeline Overview